Is Rice Gluten-Free?

 Alter Eco

 Alter Eco specializes in exotic sustainable foods.
-The company offers several types of rice that are certified gluten-free, which means special care has been taken to avoid any contact with gluten in farming and production.
+The company offers several types of rice certified gluten-free, which means special care has been taken to avoid any contact with gluten in farming and production.

 Flavored Rice Mixes to Buy (and Avoid)